-A high level of integration has created an in-house team with expertise throughout the whole value creation chain, covering the identification of future customers' needs, development and its financing, rental management and building maintenance.
+It has created an in-house team with expertise throughout the whole value creation chain, covering land search, identification of future customers' needs, development and its financing, rental management and building maintenance.
 This guarantees our clients a single point of contact right from design and development of their warehouses and throughout the term of their lease.